Vogt–Russell theorem

+WIki, Illustration to Vogt's theorem.

-Vogt-Russell theorem is a hypothesis in Stellar astrophysics stating that the structure of a star in hydrostatic and thermal equilibrium is determined solely by its total mass and chemical composition.
+Vogt–Russell theorem is a hypothesis in Stellar astrophysics stating that the structure of a star in hydrostatic and thermal equilibrium is determined solely by its total mass and chemical composition.
 The idea dates back to 1926 when Heinrich Vogt (astronomer) formulated the theorem with internal communications and seminars.
 Its first publication only appeared in 1931.
 Independently, Henry Norris Russell developed the same theorem in the early 1930s.

-With the advancement of the numerical models, it was later found that the relation is not universal and that multiple solutions to the stellar structure equations can exist for the same global parameters.
+As numerical modelling techniques improved, researchers discovered that the relationship is not universal and that the equations of stellar structure can yield multiple solutions for the same set of global parameters.
 Thus, the “theorem” is treated today as a local approximation, valid mainly for main-sequence stars and under physical conditions without extreme effects.

 History

 The original formulation of the principle attributed to Heinrich Vogt (astronomer) dates from 1926, but there is no publication from that year.
 The first formal exposition appears in his 1931 article in Astronomische Nachrichten, in which he discusses how the constitution of a star in hydrostatic and thermal equilibrium depends essentially on total mass and chemical composition.

 Independently, Henry Norris Russell published in 1931 two technical articles in the Monthly Notices of the Royal Astronomical Society, analyzing how the internal Stellar structure and global parameters such as radius and luminosity are determined by these same two fundamental parameters, total mass and chemical composition.

 Russell presented more detailed versions of these ideas in review articles on the Journal of the Royal Astronomical Society of Canada in 1933.
 These works consolidated the notion later called the “Vogt-Russell theorem,” despite not providing a mathematical proof of uniqueness.